 - Designing click targets at an appropriate size

 If you happen to notice accessibility improvements that I could make for better compliance, such as if I’ve accidentally missed alt text on an image, please let me know.

 This site has been a WordPress site since March 2015.
 Previously it was on Tumblr, and in a former life it hid on a subdomain.
-Until April 2020 it used a colour-heavy theme, and now it uses the WIP Commonplace theme.
+Until April 2020 it used a color-heavy theme, and now it uses the WIP Commonplace theme.

 This theme is evolving via ongoing conversations with designer friends, particularly Bec Worth and her thoughts on the usefulness of a Commonplace Book on the web.
 Technically, it borrows heavily from the previous theme used on this site.
 Most text is set in the variable versions of Source Serif Pro and Source Sans Pro with appropriate fallbacks for Chinese and Japanese characters.